 - MSR’s excellent discussion of canister vs. liquid gas

-- You can use the “Water-Boiled (Per oz. of fuel)” information at the bottom of this guide to calculate how much fuel to bring.
+- You can use the “Water-Boiled (Per oz. of fuel)” information at the bottom of this guide (see table below) to calculate how much fuel to bring.

 Canisters at sub-zero temps